-Best fish for a 30 litre tank
+Best fish for a 30 litre / 8 gallon tank

 Stocking philosophy

-Good first pass (conservative community rules)
+Good first pass

-Beginner/intermediate peaceful, not predatory, not a small-tank fin-nipper below 80L — adult size capped for very small hubs.
-Still read each profile.
+Peaceful, beginner or intermediate care, not predatory, and not a fin-nipper in a small footprint.
+Adult size is capped on very small hubs.
+Still open each profile.

 - Betta · tank matesmin 20L